 As part of a ten-ship convoy, it sailed again on October 4 and stopped at Cabcaban.
 The next day, it was at San Fernando La Union, where the ships were joined by four more ships and five escorts.
 The ships stayed close to the shoreline to prevent submarine attacks which failed since, on October 6, two of the ships were sunk.

-On January 13, 1945, the POWs were sent by train to Takao and boarded onto the Melbourne Maru.
-The next day the ship sailed as part of a convoy.
-Its trip was slowed down because the Brazil Maru, another ship, had the job of towing another ship.
-It arrived at Moji, Japan, on January 23.
+On January 13, 1945, the POWs were sent by train to Takao and boarded the Melbourne Maru.
+The next day the ship sailed as part of a convoy, but the trip was slowed because the Brazil Maru, another ship, had the job of towing a third ship.
+The ships arrived at Moji, Japan, on January 23.

-When the POWs were disembarked, they formed 100 man detachments and marched to the train depot.
-They boarded a train and taken to the Naruo Dispatch Camp, also known as Osaka #8-D, which was owned by the Showa Electrode Company.
+When the POWs disembarked, they formed 100-man detachments and marched to the train depot.
+They boarded a train and were taken to the Naruo Dispatch Camp, also known as Osaka #8-D, which was owned by the Showa Electrode Company.
 The POWS worked in a graphite factory where they manufactured electric carbide rods.
-The area was extensively bombed by American planes so the until the camp was closed on May 29, 1945, and the POWs were transferred to other camps.
+The area was extensively bombed by American planes so the camp was closed on May 29, 1945, and the POWs were transferred to other camps.

 The POWs were sent to Nagoya #9 where the POWs worked as stevedores at the Iwase Docks from 7:00 A.M. until 6:30 P.M. with an hour off for lunch and two half-hour breaks.
 When the port was extremely busy, about 100 POWs would return to the docks at 8:00 P.M. and work until midnight or 4:00 A.M.
 In addition, 100 POWs worked in the camp garden each day.